sundowns/love-create/README.md

 }
 ```

-Note: <PATH_TO_THIS_FOLDER> can be ommitted if the directory containing `love-create-.lua` is a part of the PATH variable.
+Note: <PATH_TO_THIS_FOLDER> can be ommitted if the directory containing `love-create.lua` is a part of the PATH variable.

 ----------------------------